ctrlplusb/monilla/readme.md

 It does this **without** the use of hoisting.

-I've faced too many frustrating bugs requiring delicate configuration magic in order to move forward.
+I've faced too many frustrating bugs related to hoisting that required delicate configuration magic in order to move forward.
 I honestly can't deal with that anymore.
-I want an experience where each package feels as stable as if I had performed simple `npm install` against each of them.
+I want an experience where each package feels as stable as if I had performed a simple `npm install` against each of them.

-This tool enables this "vanilla" approach, hiding away the tedious process were you to perform this manually.
+This tool enables this "vanilla" approach, hiding away the tedious process were you to perform the required tasks manually.
 Each package owns its own dependencies, with a standard `npm install` being executed against them.
 Cross package dependencies are enabled by wrapping up commands to the amazing [Yalc CLI](https://github.com/wclr/yalc).
-Yalc enables package references in a manner which closely resembles the experience of pulling down a package directly from the npm registry.
+Yalc enables local package references in a manner which closely resembles the experience of pulling down a package directly from the npm registry.

 I strongly feel this is the way back to sanity for me in terms of monorepo development.
 You might too.